Structure of agricultural holdings and methods of agricultural production

 Objective and legal basis of the survey

-The objective of the survey is to obtain the most accurate data possible on the state in the Croatian agriculture having in mind the importance of this sector for the economy as a whole.
+The objective of the survey is to obtain the most accurate data possible on the state of Croatian agriculture having in mind the importance of this sector for Croatian economy.

-The Farm Structure Survey (hereafter referred to as FSS) is a part of basic statistical survey in the area of agriculture.
-Results of the Survey are comparable at the international level.
+The Farm Structure Survey (hereafter referred to as FSS) and the Agricultural Census are a part of basic statistical surveys in the area of agriculture.
+The results of the survey are comparable at the international level.

-FSS is obligatory conducted every tenth year as censuses, while in the years between them it is conducted as sample-based surveys.
-In the Republic of Croatia, this survey was conducted in 2003 as the Census of Agriculture, while in 2007, 2010 and 2013 it was carried out as a sample-based survey.
+The FSS is obligatory conducted every tenth year as a census, while in the years between them it is conducted as a sample-based survey.
+In the Republic of Croatia, this survey was conducted in 2003 and 2020 as the Agricultural Census, while in 2007, 2010, 2013, 2016 and 2023 it was carried out as a sample-based survey.

 The objective of the survey is to collect the following data: